cedowens/Swift-Attack/README.md

 All of these tests run locally and return results to stdout (i.e., Swift-Attack does not connect to a server).

 ## Steps:
-> git clone https://github.com/cedowens/Swift-Attack && cd Swift-Attack
+1. > git clone https://github.com/cedowens/Swift-Attack && cd Swift-Attack

-- Ensure you have installed swift and developer tools (can install from the mac app store)
+2. Ensure you have installed swift and developer tools (can install from the mac app store)

+3. Build calc.c for the dylib injection test:

+> gcc -dynamiclib -o calc.dylib calc.c

-> swiftc -o Swift-Attack swift-attack.swift
+4. > swiftc -o Swift-Attack swift-attack.swift

-> ./Swift-Attack -h
+5. > ./Swift-Attack -h
->

 ![Image](swiftattack.png)

 **Note: Other TTP dependencies are below:**